-On the basis of the business model the market is subdivided into one way, and round trip.
-Of both business models, the one-way segment accounted for the larger share in the market due to its operational advantages, and customer flexibility.
-Moreover, the one-way segment decreases the hassle for the users to drop-off the vehicle at the pick-up point.
-In addition, round car trip is expected to experience extensive adoption due to lower cost for long distances and escalating awareness related to environmental benefits of these services.
+Based on the business model the global car-sharing market is bifurcated into one-way, and round trips.
+Among both business models, the one-way segment dominates the market due to its operational advantage, flexibility, and customer convenience.
+Furthermore, the one-way segment reduces the hassle for the users to drop off the vehicle at the pick-up point.
+In addition, round car trip is anticipated to witness widespread adoption owing to their lower cost for long distances and the increasing awareness related to the environmental benefits of these services.

 Insight by Application

 Based on application, the global car-sharing market is divided into private and business.
 Among both applications, the business application captures the largest share of the car-sharing market due to the rising adoption of rental cars by various businesses.
 Companies are providing safety, comfort, and convenience to their employees and thus providing pick-up and drop-off facilities to their employees.